Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Panel Causal Inference Unmeasured Confounding

-This study adapts the joint LM and Wald tests—introduced by \citeA{RN1102} for use in Confirmatory Factor Analysis (CFA)—to the context of panel causal models, where their application presents important methodological distinctions.
-While the statistical foundations of these tests remain consistent, several key differences between CFA and RI-CLPMs warrant careful attention.
+This study extends the joint LM and Wald testing framework originally developed for confirmatory factor analysis (CFA) to longitudinal panel causal models.
+Although the statistical foundations of LM and Wald tests remain the same, the inferential environment in panel models differs fundamentally from that of static measurement models.
+These differences affect both the interpretation and behavior of modification diagnostics and motivate the development of the 2SLW procedure.

-First, CFA assumes a stationary structure with stable loadings and residuals, whereas RI-CLPM models dynamic processes over time.
-RI-CLPM introduces random intercepts and time-ordered constraints, increasing complexity and limiting the flexibility of the covariance structure.
-Consequently, LM test statistics in RI-CLPMs may appear inflated or misleading due to misspecification or convergence issues.
+First, CFA evaluates a largely static covariance structure in which parameters such as loadings and residual correlations do not encode temporal ordering or causal direction.
+In contrast, panel causal models impose dynamic constraints: lagged paths represent directional effects over time, and random intercepts or related components separate stable heterogeneity from within-unit change.
+As a result, misspecification in panel models does not merely reflect measurement misfit but can signal violations of identifying assumptions about temporal processes and unmeasured confounding.
+Standard LM tests, when applied in this context, may therefore flag parameters whose misfit arises from dynamic dependence or omitted confounders rather than simple residual correlations.

-Second, LM tests in CFA typically identify local misfit (e.g., residual correlations) under the assumption of local independence.
-In contrast, RI-CLPM’s temporal interdependence and feedback loops complicate such diagnostics.
-LM tests in this context often fail to detect dynamic interactions or suppressor effects, leading to potentially misleading modification suggestions.
+Second, CFA applications typically use LM tests to detect localized departures from assumptions such as indicator independence.
+Panel models, however, feature feedback loops, lag structures, and serially dependent disturbances.
+Under these conditions, modification indices may reflect broader dynamic interactions rather than isolated parameter omissions.
+The 2SLW procedure addresses this issue by pairing the LM test with a Wald step that evaluates theoretically meaningful structural paths, helping distinguish superficial improvements in fit from evidence of deeper violations of the model’s causal structure.

-Third, panel model misfit is often global—arising from violations of stationarity, measurement invariance, or residual autocorrelation—that LM tests may overlook.
-In addition, the random intercepts in RI-CLPMs absorb between-person variance, which can mask within-person misspecifications, while measurement error may further weaken test power, leading to false negatives or overfitting through theoretically inconsistent paths \cite{RN1117}.
+To clarify the stochastic setting, consider a simple bivariate RI-CLPM.
+Let $x_{it}$ and $y_{it}$ denote measurements for individual $i$ at time $t$.
+Observed scores can be decomposed into between-person and within-person components,

-In sum, although the LM test framework can be extended to RI-CLPMs, its application is far from straightforward.
-The dynamic, multilevel nature of panel models requires careful interpretation of results and underscores the need for diagnostic tools specifically designed for longitudinal causal inference.
-Given their sensitivity to model structure, misspecification, and latent confounding, more robust, tailored diagnostics are essential.
+where $\eta_{xi}$ and $\eta_{yi}$ capture stable between-person differences and $x_{it}^*$ and $y_{it}^*$ represent within-person deviations.
+The within-person dynamics are modeled as